Ectopic Pregnancy – Symptoms, Causes, Diagnosis And Preventions

 In a normal pregnancy, the sperm fertilizes the egg and enters the uterus.
 After that, the uterus continues to expand as the fetus grows.
 In ectopic pregnancy, the fertilized egg implants outside the uterus.
 Usually occurring in the fallopian tubes, the pregnancy is called a tubal pregnancy.

 However, it can also occur in other parts, such as the abdominal cavity, the cervix, the connection between the vagina and the uterus, or the ovaries.
-Ectopic pregnancy can be fatal for a woman.
-She then she needs to finish.
+It can be fatal for a woman.

 What is the anatomy of the female internal reproductive organs?

 The female reproductive organs comprises of the ovaries, fallopian tubes, uterus & vagina.